 Take the expected value:

 And rearrange to produce:

 This formula can be read off easily.
 The quadratic inequality between group having experience and group having experience is composed of

 the mean difference in benefit, i.e. the mean-induced inequality between the two groups is a primal component of inequality,

 which is the internal inconsistency of group and group also increases the inequality, but it could be removed by

-which says if treatment and we’re correlated, then that reduces the variance-induced inequality.
+which says if treatment and we’re anti-correlated, then that reduces the quadratic inequality.

 This is bit of Machine Learning math is really neat!
 We can now measure inequality in all aspects of life and understand, beyond an average, what is causing inequality and uncertainty.